bencmorrison/swift-global/README.md

 The macro way is pretty simple, and easy.
 We will use the type above to show this example as well.
 It too takes the same idea as the `@Enviornment` maco, and also takes on `@Entry` macro as well.
 To prevent any sort of headaches I decided to not name my macro `@Entry` as well.
 Instead we will use `GlobalValue`.

+Bu default the macro will create all defaultValues as a stored constant property (`let v: Int = 0`).
+If you would like to change this to a computed variable add the argument `propertyType` to your macro.
+Example: `@GlobalValue(propertyType: .computed) var v: Int = 0` which will result in `var v: Int { 0 }`

+**Requirments** to keep in mind:

+- You must use the macro in an extension of `GlobalValues`
+- At this type your variables are required to have type annotation.
+- The variable must be initalized _unless_ it is optional.

 #### SomeGlobalState.swift

 ```swift